 Gret states "My constantly evolving view of the natural living world guides and inspires my work on a daily basis."

-She currently works and resides in Charleston, South Carolina with her menagerie of plants and animals, including her Meyer Lemon Dalmatian, Louie, a horse named Arbitrator, and a cat named Prince Jamal.
+She currently has a studio space at Redux Contemporary Art Center and resides in Charleston, South Carolina with her menagerie of plants and animals, including her Lemon Dalmatian, Louie, a horse named Arbitrator, and a cat named Prince Jamal.